SagerRamon/Wild-Boar-Project/Readme.md

 - Can we identify (core) territories of individual Wild Boar in their resting/sleeping sites and feeding grounds?
 - Can we assess territorial behaviour among Wild Boar at the edges of these territories based on trajectoy data?
     - i.e. may there be a relaxation in one habitat compared to the other?
  - Can we detect a change in the trajectory of the "intruder" after a spatio-temporal meet up between two Individuals?
     - Or do individuals temporaly avoid conspesifics, but still use the same territories in the feeding grounds.
-- Can we identify feeding occasions based on these data (focusing on the agricultural sites), and therefore further localise feeding territories?

 ## Results / products
 <!-- What do you expect, anticipate? -->